v1cferr/portfolio-weblog/README.md

 - [ ] Weblog?
 (Posts, guides, tutorials, etc)
 - [ ] Add the [roadmap.sh](https://roadmap.sh) in the "conhecimento" page
 - [ ] Add a vertical reverse chronological timeline (resume-CV) using DaisyUI
+- [ ] Add a "Projects" page with the projects I've worked on (Frontendmentor, XGuardian, etc)
+- [ ] Add the data API requests to Google Spreadsheets (VSCode Extensions, WoW Addons, etc)

 ### SEO